Bucket List Experience: Motor Gliding

 I honestly couldn’t agree more with this quote.

 My first time on a plane was at the age of four when we did a family trip to Turkey.
-Ever since then I’ve been truly fascinated and kind of addicted by the feeling of being high up in the air.
+Ever since then, I’ve been truly fascinated and kind of addicted to the feeling of being high up in the air.

 (This post contains affiliate links, which means I receive a certain percentage of a sale if you purchase after clicking.)